-Located in central Scotland, Stirling is located in an extremely picturesque region with various hiking trails that guarantee amazing views of the landscape.
-Guest contributor, Shaly Pereira from traveltoes85, is here to share with us some of the best things to do in Stirling, Scotland
+Located in central Scotland, Stirling is situated in an extremely picturesque region with various hiking trails that guarantee amazing views of the landscape.
+Guest contributor, Shaly Pereira from traveltoes85, is here to share with us some of her best experiences in Stirling, Scotland

 Stirling surprised me.
 As a tourist, I expected to find a quiet university town teeming with students and little else.